whatiscybersecurity/ipcheck/README.md

 # ipcheck

 A simple Python tool to check IP addresses using the AbuseIPDB API.
+You can do domains and more, but as of 8/11/24, this is the start of a bigger project I have in mind.
+I will update this tool with more features as soon as timely possible.

 ## Description